jzaager/odin-recipes/README.md

 # odin-recipes

-Gourmet Goodies Galore:
+Gourmet Goodies Galore

 # Introduction

 Welcome to my recipes project.

-Here is a (very) basic web page I'm working on to practice the fundamentals of HTML.
+Here is a (very) basic website I'm working on to practice the fundamentals of HTML.

 I will also use Git to manage my version control and Github to